vrRanjith/react-blog-website/README.md

 4. create a ".env file" under "api folder" and copy paste the mongo url as below,
 MONG_URL = YOUR_MONGO_URL
 #
-change the port numbers according in vite.js config under client folder and in index.js under api folder to run the app instances.
+change the port numbers accordingly as you wish in vite.js config under client folder and in index.js under api folder to run the app instances.